kennism/homelab/tkgm/aws/README.md

 ---

+### Add the clusters to the kubectl config
+In case the newly created clusters were not added to the `.kube/config` ( if the cluster is not in the list shown as output of this command: `kubectl config get-contexts` )

+Use the following command to add the desired cluster to the `.kube/config` ( where `[name_of_the_cluster]` is the name of the cluster which can be found using the following command `tanzu cluster list --include-management-cluster` ).

+`tanzu cluster kubeconfig get [name_of_the_cluster] --admin`

+---

 ### Install / Configure `cert-manager` in the *workload* cluster

 This topic explains how to install Cert Manager into a *workload* cluster ( In *management* clusters, `cert-manager` is installed automatically during cluster creation ).